 J.J.
 Yeley (#32, 2 races)(i) - See XXXtreme Motorsport

 Michael McDowell (#95) - Originally brought on by Michael Waltrip Racing to replace Dale Jarrett after his retirement in early 2008.
 He's best known for being the first driver to do a real-world test of the safety features on the Gen-5 racecar, in a frightening crash at Texas shortly after his debut.
 His performance in the car was rather mediocre, and he was ultimately released before the end of '08 due to sponsor issues at MWR.
 After retreating to Nationwide for 2009, he returned to Cup with Phil Parsons Racing in 2010, and spent the next four seasons at the back of the pack, before moving to Leavine for 2014.

 Randy Humphrey Racing

-Dave Blaney (#77) - Blaney is a veteran journeyman who has been in NASCAR since the 1990s, driving for a multitude of owners, including Bill Davis, Richard Childress, Phil Parsons, and Tommy Baldwin.
+Dave Blaney (#77, released after race 15) - Blaney is a veteran journeyman who has been in NASCAR since the 1990s, driving for a multitude of owners, including Bill Davis, Richard Childress, Phil Parsons, and Tommy Baldwin.
 He's never seen much success, and is a consistent presence near the rear of the pack.
 His move to this team represents a reunion of sorts, both with the number 77, which he drove in 2002-03 with Jasper Motorsports,note that #77 was bought out by Penske in 2004 and was driven by Brendan Gaughan and Travis Kvapil before being shuttered at the end of 2005 and with one of Parsons' former co-owners, Randy Humphrey.

 Richard Petty Motorsports